 SCROLL FOR TRAIL DESCRIPTION, PROPERTY DESCRIPTION, AND NATURAL HISTORY

 To the trailhead parking area on Gulf Road, Dalton: take routes 8/9 east from the center of Pittsfield.
-Take a left onto Park Avenue, passing Craneville School.
+Take a left onto Park Avenue in Dalton, past Craneville School.
 Take a left onto Gulf Road.
 Park at the pull-off on the left, opposite the parking for the Appalachian Trail.
+We do not recommend taking Gulf Road from Lanesboro; this is a very rough, seasonal dirt road.

 GPS: 42.4816, -73.1783 (trailhead parking on Gulf Road)